Cawinchan/HTXCapstone_scripts/README.md

 ### Things to note
-Each model_directory contains a jupyter notebook called `<model_name>_stream.ipynb` that allows for real-time sensor reading and prediction values for testing purposes.
+Each model detection directory contains a jupyter notebook called `<model_name>_stream.ipynb` that allows for real-time sensor reading and prediction values for testing purposes.